-FISCAL 2022 COMPARED TO FISCAL 2021
+FISCAL 2023 COMPARED TO FISCAL 2022

-Total revenue for the year ended April 30, 2022 was \$650.4 million, up from revenue of \$432.1 million recorded last year.
-The unfavourable foreign exchange translation impact on revenue for the year, when comparing to the effective rates for the same period last year, was approximately \$17 million.
-The impact on net earnings was minimal as expenditures in foreign jurisdictions tend to be in the same currency as revenue.
+Total revenue for the year was \$735.7 million, up 13% from revenue of \$650.4 million recorded in the previous year.
+The favourable foreign exchange translation impact, when comparing to the effective rates for the previous year, was approximately \$23 million on revenue, while net earnings were less impacted at approximately \$3 million, as expenditures in foreign jurisdictions tend to be in the same currency as revenue.